radu-gheorghiu/ai21labs-hackathon/README.md

 #### Structure of the application

-- app.py - is the main Python module that contains the business logic and code for generating the Streamlit interface.
-It also handles the interactions with the web-application, after any button-press, by setting certain values in the `streamlit.session_state`
+- app.py - is the main Python module and the entry point in the application.
+It contains the business logic that ties all the APIs together and code for generating the Streamlit interface.
+It also handles the interactions with the web-application, after any button-press, by setting certain values in the `streamlit.session_state` (which is why some of the code is so nested)

 - **apis** package - contains all of the code required to interract with the 3rd party API's (StabilityAI, Clarifai and AI21Labs)
 - **images** folder - contains sample images for showing in the README
 - **response_images** folder - the folder where the StabilityAI images are downloaded, after each app call
+- **utils** package - contains different Python functions that are used to process the text response from AI21Labs requests, so that we can later use the text in the app
+- [completion_params.json](/apis/ai21labs/completion_params.json) - is a JSON file that is used to store all of the settings for the AI21Labs completion prompt requests that we make to the AI21Labs APIs.
+We use different settings for different prompts sent to the API, because we have multiple use cases for which we identified different optimal parameter settings.

 ----